 Oftentimes we make our goals small, thinking we can’t achieve greater.
 We underestimate our abilities and undermine our potential.
 However, with a little faith and determination, we are capable of achieving our desires.
 Most people give up on their goals because it either does not excite them, or they give up when things get challenging.
 So if you start your goal setting process by playing big, you will be more inspired to reach the end destination.

 It’s important to note that another key aspect of sticking with resolutions is to break your ‘big’ goal apart.
 Tackle the goal by breaking it down into tangible steps.
-Have your end game plan in view, and work backwards.
+Have your end game plan in view, and work backward.
 What steps do you need to take, and what do you need to do to be successful?
 Knowing these elements will greatly improve the likelihood of reaching your goals.

 Sometimes you need a little accountability to stay on track with your New Year’s Resolutions.
 I mean it’s much easier to give up on a goal if no one knows about it right?
 By speaking your resolutions aloud, you are much more likely to follow through with the plan and you may even get some positive reinforcement out of it.

 Decide now who you are going to share your resolution with, and make the commitment to do so.
 If you don’t think everyone will be supportive of your desires, you don’t need to share them with everyone.
-As long as you have a supportive tribe that will build you up and push you to continue with your goal then you will be on your way to complete it.
+As long as you have a supportive tribe that will build you up and pushes you to continue with your goal then you will be on your way to complete it.

 3) SEEK SUPPORT